DaWrecka/Beta-Mods/BelowZero/CustomiseYourStorage_BZ/README_config.txt

     "InventorySize":
 		default size of inventory.
 Mods such as newman55's Bag Equipment (https://www.nexusmods.com/subnauticabelowzero/mods/85) add additional rows, but this dictates the height of the inventory that such mods build upon.

     "BioreactorSize":
 		Capacity of the bioreactor.
 This is a separate config because the methods used with StorageSizes fail to catch the Bioreactor.

+	"useDropPodInventory":
+		Valid values: true, false.
+If set to true, the contents of defaultLifepodLockerInventory will be added to the Drop Pod's locker.

+    "defaultLifepodLockerInventory": []
+		Empty by default.
+TechTypes in the list will be added to the Drop Pod's inventory at the start of the game, assuming useDropPodInventory is true.
+An example of a table that would add a standard oxygen tank, set of fins, and one large bottle of filtered water to the drop pod:
+		"defaultLifepodLockerInventory": [
+			"Tank",
+			"Fins",
+			"BigFilteredWater"
+		]